 Know your gravel types

 Two problem areas here: HOW MUCH and WHAT KIND.
 I am amazed how many people have no idea what their pool is going to sit on for a base or what it's going to be backfilled with.
 Many quotes say 'premium backfill' or just gravel.
 Newsflash: All gravel is not equal.
 Most fiberglass pool installers use sand as their base and backfill.
 Some even think that they are doing their customers a favor because it's better than dirt!
 (Unbelievable!
 I repair pools regularly that have been backfilled with dirt??!!!
 It is the primary reason for fiberglass pools cracking and voids all warranties!!)
 The truth: Sand is nearly as bad as dirt though somehow has become an acceptable practice.
 Pea stone is only a little better.
 SO LONG AS IT'S WASHED!!
-Unwashed pea comes with sand mixed in and WILL settle and push on the walls and make them bow over time. #57 limestone is OK but is still very hard to pack up under seats and stairs to insure they are supported. #8 chipped / washed limestone is the only material I will use on a fiberglass pool.
+Unwashed pea comes with sand mixed in and WILL settle and push on the walls and make them bow over time. #57 limestone is a great option but is very hard to pack up under seats and stairs to insure they are supported. #8 chipped / washed limestone is the only solid / stone product I will use on a fiberglass pool.
 The reasons are simple.
 It does not settle and is nearly fully compacted at rest, it locks with its self and does not shift, it allows water to penetrate and flow through without shifting and moving, and puts nearly NO lateral (sideways) pressure on the walls.
 This insures a settle free install and no bulging walls in the future.
-Is chipped limestone more expensive?
+Is limestone more expensive?
 You Bet!
 More by about $1,200-$1,600, but money well spent to have a strait and sturdy pool.
 Believe me when it's raining hard in the middle of the night, you'll sleep well knowing your pool is safe.

 As for HOW MUCH most pool contracts have an allowance of gravel.
 That can be OK but clarify if the quantity has been calculated for your job or is just a stock inclusion.
 I hear horror stories of installers giving their clients bills for up to 40 tons of addition gravel.
 What a crock.
 They act like they didn't know how much they were going to need and that it somehow should have been the client's responsibility to know how much the project would take!!
 Beware again!